 Somewhere, someone was laughing.
-The term 'cracking open' was perfectly applicable to the opening of his eyes that particular morning and that was just fine.
 He woke in a most comfortable nest of pillows and blankets, some of which purred- wait, what?

 His scream shook the walls.